fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2b.md

 ```

-The displayed notes (all versus important) is controlled with a button.
+The displayed notes (all versus important) are controlled with a button.
 The event handler for the button is so simple that it has been defined directly in the attribute of the button element.
 The event handler switches the value of _showAll_ from true to false and vice versa:

 ```js
 () => setShowAll(!showAll)